 Other highlights of the upcoming season include a debut with the New York Oratorio Society as the tenor soloist in Rachmaninoff's Vespers, a return to Intermountain Opera Bozeman as Bill Calhoun in Kiss Me Kate and to Opera Birmingham as Prince Charmant in their production of Massenet's Cendrillon.

-Looking ahead to the 2020/2021 season John with return to acclaimed roles such as Younger Thompson in Glory Denied with Berkshire Opera Festival and Opera Columbus, Ralph Rackstraw in H.M.S.
-Pinafore with Pensacola Opera, Candide in Candide with Intermountain Opera Bozeman, and Frederic in Pirates of Penzance with Utah Opera.
+Looking ahead to the 2020/2021 season John with return to acclaimed roles such as Younger Thompson in Glory Denied with Opera Columbus, Ralph Rackstraw in H.M.S.
+Pinafore with Pensacola Opera, and Frederic in Pirates of Penzance with TBD, and his Carnegie Hall debut as tenor soloist in the Messiah.